 That’s especially true in Kalkaska, where the median household income is half the national average.
 Lost manufacturing jobs and stagnant wages have hit the area hard.
 These struggles at home can trickle down to children in schools.

 “They can’t heat their home or their electric’s going to get shut off,” Flory says.
 “That puts some stress on families and then children are sometimes not able to make it to school.”

 Flory says this part of his job is social work.

-For example, last year he noticed that one student was missing a lot of school.
-Turns out their dad worked a full-time job, their mother was on bed rest and they didn’t have a bus route to their house.
+For example, last year he noticed that one student was missing a lot of class.
+He found out their dad worked a full-time job, their mother was on bed rest and the student didn’t have a bus route to their house.

-So Flory got a bus to pick the child up until their mother recovered.
+So Flory contacted the district and got a bus to pick the child up until their mother recovered.
 Hedy Chang says intervention like this in students’ lives can improve entire communities.